๐Ÿ•ต๏ธCrime and Human Development

 Why This Matters

-Crime prevention isn't just about catching criminals—it's about understanding why crime happens and how we can design systems, communities, and interventions that stop it before it starts.
-You're being tested on your ability to distinguish between strategies that target individuals, environments, and social structures, and to explain how each approach reflects different theories of criminal behavior and human development.
+Crime prevention isn't just about catching criminals.
+It's about understanding why crime happens and how we can design systems, communities, and interventions that stop it before it starts.
+In this course, you need to distinguish between strategies that target individuals, environments, and social structures, and explain how each approach reflects different theories of criminal behavior and human development.

 The strategies in this guide fall into distinct categories: some focus on making crime physically harder to commit, others address the developmental and social factors that push people toward criminality, and still others emphasize healing and community engagement.
-Don't just memorize the names—know what theoretical framework each strategy represents, whether it's situational prevention, developmental intervention, or restorative approaches.
-Understanding these distinctions will help you tackle comparison questions and FRQs with confidence.
+Don't just memorize the names.
+Know what theoretical framework each strategy represents, whether it's situational prevention, developmental intervention, or restorative approaches.
+Understanding these distinctions is what separates a surface-level answer from one that actually demonstrates mastery.

 Environmental and Situational Approaches

 These strategies operate on a simple premise: crime is partly a function of opportunity.
-By manipulating the physical environment and immediate circumstances, we can make criminal acts harder, riskier, or less rewarding—without changing the offender at all.
+By manipulating the physical environment and immediate circumstances, you can make criminal acts harder, riskier, or less rewarding without changing the offender at all.

 Situational Crime Prevention

-• Three core tactics: increasing visibility, controlling access points, and enhancing security measures to raise the perceived risk
+This approach focuses on altering the immediate environment rather than changing offender motivation.
+The goal is reducing opportunity for crime through three core tactics: increasing visibility, controlling access points, and enhancing security measures to raise the perceived risk of getting caught.

 Environmental Design (CPTED)